The BEST Baked Sweet Potato Fries!

 - Toss with oil: Transfer fries to a dry bowl or ziplock bag, and toss evenly with oil.

 - Toss with cornstarch and seasonings: Then toss the fries with your cornstarch/seasoning mixture.

 - Transfer to parchment-covered baking sheet: And spread out the fries in a nice even layer.

 - Bake until crispy: Being sure to remove the pan and flip the fries halfway through.

-- Let cool: Remove the baking sheet and let the fries rest on it for 5 more minutes.
+- Let cool: Remove the baking sheet from the oven, season the fries generously with salt, and rest for 3-5 more minutes.